Quantum gravity with purely virtual particles from asymptotically local quantum field theory: Local limit in Euclidean space

 \section{Local limit in Euclidean space}

 In this section we study the local limit in Euclidean space, which does not pose significant challenges.

-At the tree level, the assumption (\ref{localass}) ensures that the local limit of the Lagrangian (\ref{nloc}) is the Lagrangian of a local theory:
+At the tree level, the assumption (\ref{localass}) ensures that the limit of the Lagrangian (\ref{nloc}) is the Lagrangian of a local theory:

-In what follows, we assume, again, that the vertices are local or their limits as $\lambda \rightarrow \infty $ are smooth enough to not affect our arguments.
+We assume that the vertices tend to local limits smoothly enough to not affect our arguments.
 The theories we have in mind satisfy this assumption, as we demonstrate in subsection \ref{vertices}.

 The propagator tends to the one of the local theory in both cases (\ref{Q}):

 It is also straightforward to show that the correlation functions of the nonlocal theory tend to those of the local theory (\ref{loclim}).
 Indeed, the loop integrals just involve the Euclidean domain.
 There, the values of the rescaled polynomial $P$ are always real and larger than a positive number, $\lambda P(0)=\lambda m^{2}$, so the expansion (\ref{expansion}) can be used to prove the statement.